syncthing/syncthing-android/README.md

 # Goal of the forked version
 - Develop and try out enhancements together
-- Release the wrapper more frequently to identify and fix bugs together caused by changes in the syncthing submodule.
+- Release the wrapper more frequently to identify and fix bugs together caused by changes in the syncthing submodule
 - Make enhancements configurable in the settings UI, e.g. users should be able to turn them on and off
 - Let's get ready for newer Android versions that put limits on background syncing tools.
-We need your bug reports as detailed as possible.
+We need your bug reports as detailed as possible

 # Translations